Stefanuswilfrid/redux-cart/README.md

 # Shopping Cart / Order Summary Webpage
-Implemented using React, Redux and Stripe (payment)
+Implemented using React, Redux and Stripe (payment).

+Design is a bit off as I design this myself 🧞